 The majority of ProForm Pro 9000 treadmill reviews mentioned the powerful, 4.25 HP commercial grade motor.
 Users say it's incredibly quiet and gives an incredibly smooth performance whether you're taking a simple stroll or pushing the envelope at up to 12 miles per hour.

 The quality of parts and exceptional "entertainment" package of iFit Coach training, Google maps trails and complete Internet interface options all got a resounding thumbs up from in-home users as well as trainers and athletes.

 If you want to save a little bit of money, take a look at the Pro 5000 model, which is essentially the same machine with a smaller touch screen.
 Everything else about the two treadmills is pretty much the same, give or take a few features.

 Another option is the entry level Pro 2000, although that one doesn't come with a web enabled touch screen, so you'll have to use your tablet for the internet and Google maps there.

 Every part of the ProForm Pro 9000 treadmill says quality and durability.
-ProForm is part of ICON Fitness and it shows in the dedication to using superior quality engineering and mechanisms.
+ProForm is part of ICON Fitness and the company is dedicated to using superior quality engineering and mechanics.

 The 4.25 HP motor is finely balanced and precision tuned for nearly silent operation that holds up without overheating even with multiple users.

-While listing at $2,999, it's usually on sale for $1,999, kicking it up to the luxury level.
+While listing at $2,999, it's usually on sale for $1,999, which is a good deal for all that you are getting.
 It costs about $500 more than the ProForm 5000, but it does have the bigger screen and stronger motor.